NiceneNerd/BCML/docs/trouble.md

 #### No files were extracted.

 This usually means the mod download is corrupt.
-This is especially common when if you download using the GameBanana tab while GameBanana is experiencing server issues (which is unfortunately common).

 #### FileNotFoundError: No `rules.txt` or `info.json` was found in mod